Triggevent, an FFXIV Addon

 }

-Here’s a more in-depth example.
+Here’s a more in-depth trigger.
 This triggers when you start casting Broil IV.
 It will immediately call out TTS “foo”, and if you have the callout overlay enabled, will display a rapidly-changing number showing you how many milliseconds are left on the cast bar, with the text having a cyan color.

 Then, once the cast snapshots, it will do a text-only callout showing the amount of damage the ability did, in magenta, with an icon taken from a status effect, replacing the previous text entirely (rather than displaying both), and will remain there for 1000 milliseconds (1 second).